 A photo camera is surely an extension of your eyes, your thoughts, of yourself.
 A picture tells about your interests, your vision, your perception and sensitivity; the moment you select that frame, you know that is what you want to capture, remember, or create.
 Photography has probably led you to look around you in a different way, to train your brain to search for specific details, to be patient and to wait for that moment that creates something interesting.

-The images that we receive everyday from you are all original images and they all tell a bit about you.
+The images that we receive everyday from you are all original pictures and they all tell a bit about you.
 I would like to thank everyone, so here is a little selection to celebrate your work.

 I am going to start with A Sleeping Dog by Jessica Biasi; it makes me smile every time I look at it.
 I picked this one it because it shows that you can find a cute subject in your daily life.
 You don’t have to travel far away to get inspired.
 Jessica kept the framing simple and concentrate on what is most interesting.